 Mobile billboard on a truck for FedEx

 These are trucks, trailers, and other large vehicles with vehicle wrap designs to promote your business.
-You can rent out these trucks for roughly $100-400 per hour to advertise your business in a highly-trafficked area, using either static or digital designs.
+Using static or digital designs, you can rent these trucks for roughly $100-400 per hour to advertise your business in a highly trafficked area.
 Branded delivery trucks also fall into this category.

 4. Banners